JoseDLC5/Multithreaded-Sieve-of-Eratosthenes/README.md

 # Multithreaded-Sieve-of-Eratosthenes
-Uses a multithreaded version of the Sieve of Eratosthenes to find the number of prime numbers with two or more '3' digits
+Uses a multithreaded version of the Sieve of Eratosthenes to find the number of prime numbers with two or more '3' digits within a range

 ## Usage
 ./mtsieve -s startingNumber -e endingNumber -t numberOfThreads